Variable-range hopping: Derivation

+with a suitable defined temperature scale $T_0$.

 Non-constant density of states

 When the density of states is not constant (odd power law N(E)), the Mott conductivity is also recovered, as shown in this article.

 Efros–Shklovskii variable-range hopping

 The Efros–Shklovskii (ES) variable-range hopping is a conduction model which accounts for the Coulomb gap, a small jump in the density of states near the Fermi level due to interactions between localized electrons.
 It was named after Alexei L. Efros and Boris Shklovskii who proposed it in 1975.